Cannabis For Pain Relief: It’s as Easy as Finding the Right Strain

 It has a vast selection of terpenes, including caryophyllene, which offers scent and flavour notes of pepper, spice, wood, and warming cloves.
 But don’t be deceived – these are not the only flavours of Blue Widow, which can offer quite sweet, citrusy aromas as well.
 Other flavours and scents include blueberry and berry generally.

 Redwood Kush can be a favourite among women because of its cramp-relieving properties.
-Menstrual cramps will be wiped off the board with this THC-rich indica strain.
+Menstrual cramps will be wiped off the board with this THC-rich indica strain or chemovar.
 However, keep in mind that this cannabis strain is particularly relaxing, so it’s best used at night.
 It definitely will help you sleep.
 Also great for post-work out if you’ve got muscle cramps and need a good night’s rest to heal.

 Redwood Kush tastes as its name suggests – woody.
 It offers beautifully herbal pine and earthy profile.
 It fits the pattern of pain relief cannabis, and certainly lets you feel like you’re off in a woodland clearing to take you into dreamland.